Affie Ellis: Wyoming Senate

 In 2016, she ran with the Republican nomination for the Wyoming Senate in the 8th district and defeated incumbent Democratic Senator Floyd Esquibel.
 She is the first Native American and member of the Navajo Nation to serve in the Wyoming Senate.

-During Ellis' tenure in the Wyoming Senate she has served on the Revenue committee.
+During Ellis' tenure in the Wyoming Senate she served on the Revenue committee.
 During the 2018 Wyoming gubernatorial election she endorsed Sam Galeotos during the Republican primary.